PaddlePaddle/PaddleSpeech/docs/source/tts/quick_start.md

     ```bash
     bash run.sh
     ```
-    This is just a demo, please make sure source data have been prepared well and every `step` works well before next `step`.
+    This is just a demo, please make sure source data have been prepared well and every `step` works well before the next `step`.
 ### Train FastSpeech2 with CSMSC
-- Go to directory
+- Go to the directory
     ```bash
     cd examples/csmsc/tts3
     ```